-Articles submitted to the Journal of Fandom Studies should be original and not under consideration by any other publication.
-Contributions should be submitted electronically as an e-mail attachment in Microsoft Word format.
-Books for review should be sent to the reviews editor, c/o the Editorial Office.
+Articles submitted to Northern Lights should be original and not under consideration by any other publication.
+Contributions should be submitted electronically as an e-mail attachment.
+Please contact the journal's editor for further details.

 TRANSLATIONS

 If readers are unlikely to understand the title of a non-English-language work in your text (and references), the title in the original language may be accompanied by an English translation by the author, especially if its sense is not implied by the surrounding text.
 This applies to all types of work (journal article, book, film etc.).